CLSherrod/clsherrod.github.io/_posts/2012-04-20-birthday-message-on-why-im-happy-and-successful.md

 date: 2012-04-20
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - happiness
-permalink: "/birthday-message-on-why-im-happy-and-successful/"
+permalink: /birthday-message-on-why-im-happy-and-successful/
 ---
 It's my birthday and taking a few minutes to reflect and share of what I've learned this past year.